sarthtalati/v1.1-API-Documentation/source/includes/_transaction.md

 695 | Invalid configuration.
 Please report to the Capillary Support.
 696 | Points processing failed
 697 | Points processing failed
-698 | Points processing failed
+698 | Points processing failed.
+710 | Return bill event failed from EMF.
 699 | Invalid configuration.
 Please report to the Capillary Support.
 1101 | Invalid loyalty program ID passed.
 1102 | Invalid currency conversion ratio passed.
 1103 | Invalid shipping store code passed.
-1623 | Transaction type is invalid
+1623 | Transaction type is invalid.
-1624 | Provided parameters are not sufficient to fetch transaction 1625 | Target type is not specified
+1624 | Insufficient parameters passed to fetch transaction.
+1625 | Target type is not specified.
-1626 | The requested transaction type cannot be changed 1627 | The transaction is already marked as retro
+1626 | The requested transaction type cannot be changed.
+1627 | The transaction is already marked as retro.
 1628 | Transaction id is invalid
 1629 | Client signature is required to perform this action 1631 | Retro transaction is not enabled for your organization